 You may try to extend the duration of the leave if that makes sense—sometimes, it doesn’t.
 Sometimes, just letting people go right away makes sense.
 But for the most part, if you are parting ways in good terms, it makes sense for this person to improve documentation, help onboard other people on the team, prepare different checklists, or whatever it is as a part of the offloading process itself.

-In a nutshell, you want to be less dependent on individuals, allocate assignments to more people working alongside, have everything documented, and keep the good tone, and try to extend the relationship.
+In a nutshell, you want to be less dependent on individuals, allocate assignments to more people working alongside, have everything documented, keep a good tone, and try to extend the relationship.
 If you receive a resignation letter, having everything else sorted upfront should let you transition with no significant pressure for the firm.

 So those are the main things you need to take care of when a top employee is leaving.
 What you really need to make sure is that if they have to leave, these people are leaving on good terms.
 It’s never good to burn bridges unless someone has violated ethical or moral rules.